viktortnk/zio-logging-context-demo/README.md

 Info

 `com.whisk.util.logging.LoggingContext` - view to underlying context.
-Only needed when modifying log context or creating a contextual logger.
+Likely only need to be used directly when constructing program on top level.
 It is ZIO-independent, we can implement similar for Monix

-`com.whisk.util.logging.ContextLogger` - wrapper for `log4cats.StructuredLogger`, which uses LoggingContext view
+`com.whisk.util.logging.Logging` - Type for constructing Loggers and accessing/modifying underlying context

 `com.whisk.util.logging.ZIOLoggingContext` - ZIO implementation of LoggingContext, which is using FiberRef